Displaying metaobjects on your Online Store

 You can use your metaobject entries anywhere on your online store using Liquid.
 You can connect metaobject entries to pages, blogs, home, and collection pages.
 These entries might be referenced through metafields, but that's dependent on if they need to be dynamic or static.

-Learn more about hiring Shopify Experts.
+Learn more about hiring a Shopify Partner.

 You can also use your metaobjects with Custom Storefronts and Hydrogen.